 More locally you can explore Deal Castle, which is literally just around the corner from Number One, and, following this, sample some of Deal’s increasing and excellent eating spots.

-Other restaurants range from fine British food without the fuss at 81 Beach Street, the freshest fish at Whits of Walmer, excellent wine and locally sourced food cooked to perfection at Victuals and Co in St Georges Passage or authentic Thai at the Bangkok Pavilion in the High Street
+Other restaurants range from the Michelin guide listed Frog & Scot, fine British food without the fuss at 81 Beach Street, the freshest fish at Whits of Walmer, excellent wine and locally sourced food cooked to perfection at Victuals and Co in St Georges Passage or authentic Thai at the Bangkok Pavilion in the High Street

 Deal also has its very own proper tea room at Harriets Cafe and Tea Rooms on Broad Street, selling full afternoon and cream teas, light meals and great homemade cakes and English tea!